Today, we’ll be reviewing 16 best hiking boots for flat feet for men and women.

 This midsole is engineered for a supportive ride by offering up to one and a half times the cushion of a standard running shoe.

-The gray lugs on the outside and right across the middle of the toe section are a little firmer and stiffer for overall durability and support while the orange portion is a bit softer to really bite down on the trail and grip and kind of conform to those different bumps and surfaces.
+The other portion is a bit softer to really bite down on the trail and grip and kind of conform to those different bumps and surfaces.

 So the Hoka Tor boot is going to give you optimum grip and high traction with that Vibram MegaGrip outsole.

 It also offers a really good balance of stability and durability as well as flexibility overall.
 It will maintain grip on wet and dry surfaces which is a great benefit to that MegaGrip compound.